biom262/cheatsheets/commandline.md

 	ln -s					soft links	Source Destination
-	which 					find the path to the object specified ls -lhaH				human-readable sizes, permissions, groups, and symbolic links displaying fullpaths qstat -r hotel | less			Show all jobs on the node “hotel” qstat -u ucsd-train03			show job status list for the user “ucsd-train03” qsub script.sh				submit script (which has PBS flags) to the queue tee					Write to something and submit it to a program (see manual)
+	which 					find the path to the object specified ls -lhaH				human-readable sizes, permissions, groups, and symbolic links displaying fullpaths qstat -r hotel | less			Show all jobs on the group “hotel” qstat -u ucsd-train03			show job status list for the user “ucsd-train03” qsub script.sh				submit script (which has PBS flags) to the queue tee					Write to something and submit it to a program (see manual)